 Our staff and instrumentation is compatible with a wide variety of flow cytometry applications and techniques, while providing instrument support and one-on-one assistance to researchers in design flow cytometry experiments, operate the instrumentation, and to analyze their data.

-We operate a four-color FACS Calibur analyzer, a nine-color high-speed CyAN ADP benchtop analyzer, a 17-color BD FACS Fortessa analyzer, a 13-color FACS AriaIIIu cell sorter, a Bio-Plex MAGPIX Multiplex Reader, and a CyTOF1 mass cytometer capable of measuring up to 45 parameters at the single cell level.
+We operate a nine-color high-speed CyAN ADP benchtop analyzer, two FACS Fortessa analyzers capable of measuring 17-color and an 18-color, a 13-color FACS AriaIIIu cell sorter, a new Melody cell sorter, a Bio-Plex MAGPIX Multiplex Reader, and a Helios third generation mass cytometer system capable of measuring up to 45 parameters at the single cell level.

 Our team will be happy to introduce you to the technology and its utility for your R&D.

 Flow (and mass) cytometry is a powerful technology for investigating many characteristics of cell biology.
 Its supremacy comes mainly from the fact that it quantitatively analyzes individual cells, hence allowing the identification and characterizing of sub-populations of cells within a sample.
 Flow cytometry employs highly focused and extremely bright beams of light (typically from lasers) to directly reveal features of the cells, like relative size and granularity, by the way light is scattered or indirectly by attaching fluorescent antibodies to cell components or membrane and DNA binding dyes.